Mahanati: Plot

 A few ladies urge Savitri to both direct and star in an all-woman cast and crew film.
 On the day of her film's release, Savitri finds Ganesan in their guesthouse with another woman.
-Feeling cheated, Savitri angrily parts ways with Ganesan.
+Feeling cheated, Savitri angrily part ways with Ganesan.
 She becomes an alcoholic and gains weight.
 Meanwhile, her mother dies, and poor financial decisions lead to a raid by the Income Tax Department, resulting in the loss of her wealth.
-One day, Savitri fights with Vijaya about her excessive alcohol consumption and faints, accidentally setting their house on fire.
+One day, Savitri fights with her daughter about her excessive alcohol consumption and faints, accidentally setting their house on fire.
 They learn that Savitri has diabetes.

-As Chowdhary visits Savitri, she asks both Vijaya and Chowdhary for forgiveness.
-She gets Vijaya married, stops drinking, and loses weight.
+As Chowdary visits Savitri, she asks both her daughter and uncle for forgiveness.
+She gets her daughter married, stops drinking, and loses weight.
 She shifts to a smaller house with her son and starts acting in low-budget films.
-She sets aside money for opening a rehabilitation center.
+She sets aside money for opening a rehabilitation centre.
 Upon knowing that she still owes income tax, she strongly refuses to part with any more money.
 She goes to Bangalore with her son the next day.
 Feeling lost, she calls Ganesan but cuts the line before speaking.
 Angry with him and with herself, she consumes alcohol again, before collapsing into a coma.

-Madhuravani realizes her love for Anthony via Savitri's story.
-She interrupts what is supposedly Anthony's engagement and speaks strongly without a stutter, only to realize that is his sister's engagement and that Anthony too loves her.
+Madhuravani realises her love for Anthony via Savitri's story.
+She interrupts what is supposedly Anthony's engagement and speaks strongly without a stutter, only to realise that is his sister's engagement and that Anthony too loves her.
 Madhuravani writes Savitri's memoir and visits the comatose Savitri.
-She places a picture of her father retrieved from a newspaper archive in her hands.
+She places a picture of her father, someone who she has never met before, retrieved from a newspaper archive in her hands.
 Savitri dies in December 1981.

 In the end, Shankarayya is revealed to be a statue that Savitri considers her father.

 Cast

 Actor N. T. Rama Rao is featured in a cameo appearance as himself using archive footage.
-A body-double also played the role of N. T. Rama Rao.
+Actor Surya Sreenivas also played the role using facial superimposition.